Thursday, 4 June 2009

 Hodgson was replaced by Patrick Vieira who took the team to twelfth place and an FA Cup semifinal in his first season before the veteran boss returned in March 2023 as Palace hovered above the drop zone.
 Safety was met before Hodgson’s contract was extended.

 The veteran boss finally resigned and retired in February 2024 to be replaced by former Eintracht Frankfurt boss Oliver Glasner who oversaw a revival on the pitch when the side at one time looked threatened with the drop.
+Such was the end of season form that four Palace players were selected for England's Euro 24 squad.

-Crystal Palace FC will play in the Premier League in the 2023-24 season.
+Crystal Palace FC will play in the Premier League in the 2024-25 season.

 My visits